zalgonoise/tendigitprimes/README.md

 # Usage

 > You can take a closer look into the `cmd/primes` directory for builder runtime logic, but this guide will
-> focus on creating a partitioned SQLite instance just like the final version I described in [Growth](#growth)
+> focus on creating a partitioned SQLite instance just like the final version I described in [Challenges](#challenges)

 ## Generate SQLite databases from the raw data